Company: Dedication to Education

 Dedication to Education

-Warpwire's mission to make video delivery a simple and flexible part of education was born out of conversation with our educational technologist friends.
-They were frustrated with the limitations of software on offer, so we decided to create an alternative that met their needs.
-We focus on security, are device agnostic, and prize simple usability over flashy and infrequently used features.
+Warpwire's mission to make video delivery a simple and flexible part of education was born out of conversation with our education technology friends frustrated with limitations of the software on offer.
+So we decided to create an alternative to meet their needs.
+We value useful over flashy features, and focus on security and accessibility.

-We maintain close partnerships with all of our client institutions so that we can continue to respond to their needs today and into the future.
-Feedback from the schools and organizations who use Warpwire most is an integral part of building our product roadmap; we schedule two major releases per year to ensure our feature set stays up-to-date with the needs of our institutions, and that updates don't interfere with coursework.
+We maintain close partnerships with our clients so that we can best respond to their needs.
+Feedback from our customers is an integral part of building the Warpwire roadmap; we schedule two major releases per year to ensure our feature set stays up-to-date with their institutional requirements.

-Our goal is to ensure that learners, instructors, and educators have the most cutting-edge and reliable tools in their toolbox, so that they can remain on the current with online education and incorporation of media into traditional courses.
-We have great faith in the schools and organizations who use Warpwire, and hope that our software allows them to realize their teaching and training goals.
+We work to ensure that learners, instructors, and educators have the most cutting-edge and reliable tools, so they can remain current with online education and incorporation of media for learning.
+We have trust in the institutions who use Warpwire, and work with them to realize their education goals.

 Our Founders' Vision

-The Warpwire founders have spent the last fifteen years working with the educational technology community, building solutions for and interacting closely with innovative partners in the field.
-The work in this community is authentic and genuine: solving problems for people in higher education can further our entire society's well-being.
-We have a passion for creating technology solutions in this space because it impacts our collective future, and the future of learning itself.
+Our vision is to make it easy for educators to deliver knowledge.
+We've spent the last fifteen years working with the education technology community, building solutions for and collaborating closely with innovative partners in the field.
+The work in this community is authentic and genuine.
+We have a passion for creating technology solutions for learning because it impacts our collective future, and the future of education itself.

 Technology ultimately has a finite reach.
 It's on the teacher, the institution, and the community to enact the positive change that technology facilitates.
 Easy-to-use technology makes teachers' lives simpler.
 Educators have to manage 500 other things not related to the software.
-We work to make their jobs less complicated by building technology that enhances the delivery of knowledge to the next generation."
+We work to make their jobs less complicated by building technology that enhances the delivery of knowledge."